surgiie/hyprtoggle/README.md

 ## How It Works

 1. **Window exists and is focused**: Hides the window to the specified workspace
-2. **Window exists but not focused**: Brings the window to the current workspace and focuses it
+2. **Window exists but not focused**: Brings the window to the current workspace and focuses it (maximizes if `--maximize` flag is set)
 3. **Window doesn't exist**: Launches the application using the provided command

 The script also handles fullscreen windows by automatically exiting fullscreen mode before toggling.

+### Maximize Behavior

+When the `--maximize` flag is used:
+- Window is maximized (using `fullscreen 1`) whenever it's focused from a non-focused state
+- This includes when bringing from a hidden workspace or when covered by another window
+- Does NOT maximize on initial window launch
+- Does NOT affect hiding behavior (window is just hidden, not un-maximized)

 ## Dependencies

 - [Hyprland](https://hyprland.org/)
 - [jq](https://jqlang.org/) - for JSON parsing
+- [awk](https://www.gnu.org/software/gawk/) - for floating point calculations
 - [bash](https://www.gnu.org/software/bash/) - version 4.0 or higher

 ## License